dart-lang/site-www/src/_articles/language/emulating-functions.md

 ---
-title: "Emulating Functions in Dart"
+title: Emulating Functions in Dart
-description: "Learn how to define Dart classes that behave like functions."
+description: Learn how to define Dart classes that behave like functions.
 written: 2012-01-01
-updated: 2014-02-20
+updated: &date 2014-02-20
+date: *date
 category: language
 obsolete: true
 ---